mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 A casual browse later, I had the picture of the boarding pass, but didn't really know what to do next.

-I'd heard that it's bad to post your boarding pass online, because if you do, a bored 15 year-old with an anime avatar might somehow use it to commit identity fraud.
+I'd heard that it's bad to post your boarding pass online, because if you do, a bored Russian 17 year-old with an anime avatar might somehow use it to commit identity fraud.
 But I don't know anyone like that, so I clumsily Googled "uhhh boarding pass hacking".

 Eventually I found [an article](https://null-byte.wonderhowto.com/how-to/hackers-use-hidden-data-airline-boarding-passes-hack-flights-0180728/) explaining that yes, pictures of boarding passes can be used for Crimes, and the valuable part is the barcode.